Question about Kenwood 104AR Receiver

-Using same speaker, sound is NOT present on the right side both A and B. A solution would be appreciated.
+Using one speaker, sound is present on the left side both A and B. Using same speaker, sound is NOT present on the right side both A and B. A solution would be appreciated.
 I am suspecting the power amps for the right side.
 What do you think?

-A 6ya expert can help you resolve that issue over the phone in a minute or two.
+Save hours of searching online or wasting money on unnecessary repairs by talking to a 6YA Expert who can help you resolve this issue over the phone in a minute or two.

 Best thing about this new service is that you are never placed on hold and get to talk to real repairmen in the US.